 Are you truly digging into what your team needs?
 Are you only fixing minor nuances, or are you getting to the heart of your processes to determine how you can work smarter?
 The best place to start is to identify bite-sized changes that have high impact.
 Here at TrackVia, our motto is “think big, start small, scale fast.”

 First, outline your process and identify bottlenecks.
 Find the area with the highest complaints, and try to fix it first.
 This will quickly introduce one change to a process while giving you time to work on the next step.
 Incremental changes will have the greatest impact.
 Be sure that the change you make is not just a band-aid for one step, or it can turn into a change process with very little impact or positive outcome.
-With a holistic mindset of finding ways to deeply innovate, you can avoid change fatigue altogether.
+With a holistic mindset of finding ways to innovate deeply, you can avoid change fatigue altogether.

 Communications in the pandemic have changed as well, and it is good to consider how and what methods you are using to communicate.
 Fremont University outlines 10 tips for Effective Workplace Communications and states, “When possible, it is best to use face-to-face contact with your coworkers since this builds trust and leaves less room for error with how your message will be received.”
-However, we all know with remote workers and different working conditions that are not always possible.
+However, we all know with remote workers and different working conditions are not always possible.
 We now have to work with other platforms for communication, but the basics haven’t changed.
 It is better to over-communicate in order to be clear and keep your team informed.

 Speak honestly and frequently with your team about the need to make changes, and be precise when detailing your desired outcome.
 Introducing low-code technology will help streamline and automate your workflow, making it easier to complete mundane business tasks.
 If you’re still compiling the same reports via spreadsheets, you can transform them into workflow applications and let low-code software do the heavy lifting for you.
 When you take the time to communicate openly and honestly, especially at the start of change, your team can prepare and get excited about the changes ahead.